badu/gorm/README.md

 - There are so many checks all over the place, which show insecurity.
 For example, we know what's to know about a StructField - maybe it's best to have the dereferenced pointer to the struct/slice kept inside.
 Same goes for Scope...
 - Set and Get, SetInstance and all that, should be nicer
+- As a general idea "fail fast" type of logic is missing in all the project

 # Last merge
 - #1242 - "Omit duplicates and zero-value ids in preload queries.
 Resolves #854 and #1054."